Aprender Design

 JB: We believe one's unique perspective and background are one's biggest asset, and we know the importance of feeling empowered to express ideas and advocate for a point of view.
 The course methods, analysis, and discussions aim to help with that.
 We hope students can incorporate as many of them into their practice as they see fit.
 It is incredibly rewarding to hear that the project has helped former students stand out in job interviews or that a methodology has increased their success at work.
 It makes everything worth it.

-CB: Decoding Identities is a collaborative exercise.
-Since the first edition in 2020, we've been asking for feedback and adopting suggestions for improving the program each time – doing our best to implement them.
-We are constantly making updates so the course remains current and relevant.
+CB: Decoding identities is a collaborative exercise.
+Since the first edition in 2020, we've been asking for feedback and adopting suggestions to improve the program each time - doing our best to implement them.
+We are constantly making updates so that the course remains current and relevant.

 In a world saturated with brands, become fluent in comprehending and crafting standout and impactful visual identity systems with Carlos Bocai (Base) and Julia B. Aguiar (Jones Knowles Ritchie).
 Check out the final projects of Decoding Identities first class here.